powerhousepro69/videoinfox/readme.md

 <br />

-#### This update added:
+#### This update added: Bug Squashed in Play Clipboard and Last Download.
--  &nbsp; Play Directory will only execute if video files exist in the current directory.

--  &nbsp; On the Home Screen, the dash at Play Directory will blink if video files exist in the current directory.

--  &nbsp; Updated Version History.